Why The Russian Embassy Tweeted ‘Dank Meme’ Pepe The Frog

 — Russian Embassy, UK (@RussianEmbassy) January 9, 2017

-Above, the tweet appears to refer to an opinion piece published in The Guardian by Nick Cohen on Monday.
+Above, the tweet appears to refer to an opinion piece published in the Guardian by Nick Cohen on Monday.
 Although that particular author was not tagged in the post, Daniel Sandford, a Home Affairs Correspondent for BBC News who retweeted it, did make an appearance below the Pepe the Frog meme.
 He joined several other noted British journalists who cover Moscow.

 In Cohen’s column, he sums up what he believes to be an ideological affinity between the far-right and Putin’s government in Russia.
 He argues that both are waging a war against the liberal world order and Islam, and urges current U.K. Prime Minister Theresa May to avoid a “thaw in relations with Russia” that seems to be emerging in the U.S. and could easily translate to Europe if candidates like Marine Le Pen in France triumph next year.